zhou6140919/zhou6140919.github.io/_posts/2021-10-22-survey-of-NLP.md

 - sequence models
     - convolutional models: capture the meaning of a word by aggregating the local information from its neighbors.
     - recurrent models: capture the contextual representations of words with short memory, such as [LSTMs][5] and [GRUs][6].
 Bidirectional operations are used to collect information from both sides of a word, but its performance is often affected by the `long-term dependency problem`{:.warning}.
-- non-sequence models: learn with a pre-difined tree or graph structure between words. `How to build a good graph structure?`{:.warning} `The structure heavily depends on expert knowledge or external NLP tools.`{:.warning}
+- non-sequence models: learn with a pre-defined tree or graph structure between words. `How to build a good graph structure?`{:.warning} `The structure heavily depends on expert knowledge or external NLP tools.`{:.warning}
     - fully-connected self-attention model: [Transformer][7].
 Also need positional embeddings, layer normalization, residual connections, and position-wise feed-forward network layers, etc. `Easy to overfit on small or modestly-sized datasets.`{:.warning}

 The Transformer has become the mainstream architecture of PTMs due to its powerful capacity.